manoaexchange/manoaexchange.github.io/index.md

 <img src="images/message.PNG">

 ### Report a user
 Unfortunately you may run into inappropriate behavior from other users on this site.
-CLick on the report button to notify an admin of the issue.
+Click on the report button to notify an admin of the issue.
 <img src="images/report.PNG">

 ---